 The crochet hooded scarf pattern written here for free is for two “one size fits most” sizes: Adult and child.
 In the PDF pattern, you can find instructions on how to create your “perfect size”.
 A big, cozy scarf with a big hood is great, so you should find that the sizes here are comfortable and big enough for most.

-You will also need to know how to surface crochet (with slip stitch) for the stripes.
 Look What I Made has a fantastic photo tutorial of how to surface slip stitch.

 MATERIALS & TOOLS